MalwareCube/MalDoc_Analysis/README.md

-# BSides Ottawa 2024 - Email Attachment Analysis Lab Scenarios
+MalDoc Attachment Analysis Lab Scenarios

 Welcome to the email attachment analysis lab!
 In this repository you will find the instructions and lab files for the following simulations: